 This section requires a summary of matters referred to prosecutorial authorities and the resulting prosecutions and convictions.
 No new matters were referred to prosecutorial authorities during this reporting period.
-There are two matters previously reviewed still pending.
-One is currently under administrative review.
-The other pending matter is under ongoing criminal investigation.

 Sections 5(a)(5) and 6(c)(2): Information or Assistance Refused